terraform-google-modules/terraform-google-org-policy/README.md

 - `constraint`: set this variable with the [constraint value](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints#available_constraints) in the form `constraints/{constraint identifier}`.
 For example, `constraints/serviceuser.services`
 - `policy_type`: Specify either `boolean` for boolean policies or `list` for list policies. (default `list`)
-- Policy Root: set one of the following values to determine where the policy is applied:
+- `policy_for`: set one of the following values to determine where the policy is applied:
   - `organization_id`
   - `project_id`
   - `folder_id`